Menditect/documentation/docs/refguide/Older versions/Version 1.6/attribute-value.md

 ## Business rules

 - A former [Teststep](teststep) must be selected if an Attribute Value has the input type 'Former Teststep'.
 The [Test Configuration](test-configuration) that contains the Teststep can not be executed as long as the former Teststep is not selected.
-- The offset of current date or a pre-set date must be specified if an Attribute Value has the input type 'Specified' and a datatype 'Datetime'.
+- The offset of current date or a fixed date must be specified if an Attribute Value has the input type 'Fixed value' and a datatype 'Datetime'.

 ## Actions on Attribute Value